sanger-pathogens/rvi-viral-metagenomics-pipeline/README.md

 We will soon introduce support for using a manifest as input, allowing batch and more flexible input specification.

 It is important to note that although the pipeline input is specified as whole studies (or more refined searches based on run ID etc.), only data that does not already exist in the results directory is downloaded.
-This is checked at the time of starting the pipeline based on presence/absence of the trimmed_reads folder in the results directory (as specified by --outdir  parameter).
+This is checked at the time of starting the pipeline based on presence/absence of the trimmed_reads folder in the results directory (as specified by `--results_dir`  parameter).
 Therefore it is important to re-use the same results directory to avoid redownloading and reanalysis of the same data.

 ## Output

-This pipeline will have a wide variety of results, which will be written in the output directory specified by the `--outdir` parameter (default name `result`/`), each with a directory sub-structure similar to the below:
+This pipeline will have a wide variety of results, which will be written in the output directory specified by the `--results_dir` parameter (default name `result`/`), each with a directory sub-structure similar to the below:

 ```
 results/